When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 You don’t need to know technical intricacies to appreciate someone pulling a plane.

-It’s primal, unpredictable and television friendly.
+Strongman works because it’s primal, unpredictable and television friendly.

 But here’s the limitation: